 Established in 1943, Fleet 50 is proud to carry on the tradition of the Lightning as the longest enduring, most competitive and fun one-design racing class in the Washington DC metro area.
 We are affiliated with the Potomac River Sailing Association and the International Lightning Class Association.

 We currently have about 35 active and semi-active boats.
-Our competitive racing schedule runs from early April through the first weekend of November each year.
-The racing season includes a 7-week Sunday Spring and Fall series, and a 12-week Wednesday night summer series.
-In addition, we hold a number of 2-day weekend regattas each year, including the Doc Gilbert Potomac Cup in early May, the Memorial Day Spring Regatta, and the President’s/Leukemia Cup in September.
+Our racing schedule runs from the beginning of April through the mid-November each year.
+The racing season includes an eight-week Sunday Spring and an eight-week Sunday Fall series.
+In addition we host the Doc Gilbert Potomac Cup in early May (our Dixie District Lightning Regatta) and participate in the PRSA Spring Regatta (Memorial Day weekend) and in the PRSA President’s Cup in September.
+Many of our members also travel to Lightning regattas on the International Lightning Class Association regatta circuit.
 No fewer than 5 and sometimes as many as 15 boats are out racing on any given Sunday, with many more on the water for our 2-day regattas.
 After the racing, skippers and crews hang around the grill and trade stories about starts, mark roundings, and other tall tales from the river.

 Fleet 50 members display a wide range of sailing experience consisting of seasoned veteran Lightning sailors as well as several first time boat owners.
 The range of skill levels will challenge serious racers looking for good competition while providing fun competitive camaraderie in the middle and back of the fleet.
 The more experienced sailors are also always ready and willing to offer advice and instruction to newer sailors looking to improve.
 Our post races barbeques also have many beers, burgers, and hotdogs to go around.